hazlema/ClipboardManager/README.md

 - ClipboardManager -cmd copy -file readme.txt
 - ClipboardManager -cmd copy -file image.gif (Supports Gif, Jpg, Bmp,Png)
 - ClipboardManager -cmd clear

+***Note***

+When you copy using -file, it dosn't copy the physical file object.
+It formats the files contents for the clipboard and copies that to the clipboard.
+Same with images.